apache/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XGET /servers/channels
 ```

-Will return a description and statistics for channels of a user:
+Will return a description and statistics for channels of all users:

 ```
 [